SpoonX/wetland/README.md

 Wetland is an enterprise grade object-relational mapper (ORM) for node.js.

 _**Note:** This module is under active development.
-While it's usable and well tested, it's not done yet.
-Some key features are still missing._
+While it's usable and well tested, key features are still in progress.

 ## Features
-The following is a list of the biggest features this ORM provides.
+Below is a list of wetland ORM's main features.
-For more detailed information, you can look at the tests until the documentation has been written.
+More detailed information can be found in the tests, pending full documentation.

 * Unit of work
 * Transactions